Setting up a method

 Any method can be created or edited in the Method Setup window.
 To use the method for measurement it has to be sent to the instrument and for sequence measurement method has to be set at each row.

-• The changes to the chromatogram method do not affect the template method and they are performed in the lower pane of the Chromatogram window.
+• The changes made in the chromatogram do not affect the method file.

-• The calibration file is linked to the template method and to the chromatogram method by its name.
+• The calibration file is linked to the method and to the chromatogram by its name.

 Method Setup window

-• The title of the Method Setup dialog displays a method that is currently opened.
+• The title of the Method Setup dialog displays a name of currently opened method.
 If you make any changes, the method becomes (MODIFIED).

 • The upper part of the Method Setup dialog displays a set of icons with which it's possible to create a new method, open existing method, save method, save method as, open Report Setup, open method audit trail, send method by e-mail or open help.

-• Upon pressing the OK button it will be automatically saved and Method Setup dialog will close.
+• Upon pressing the OK button, method will be saved and Method Setup dialog will close.

-• Tabs shown in Method Setup window are dependent on devices actually configured on the Instrument, e.g. MS Method, PDA Method, LC Gradient can be only visible when proper instrument type and device is set.
+• Tabs shown in Method Setup window are dependent on devices actually configured on the Instrument, e.g. MS Method, PDA Method, LC Gradient can be only visible when proper instrument type and devices are set.

 Send Method